ashleybrookes/FourteenFishFullStackTechTest/README.md

 The Speciality Name is limited to 100 characters in length.

 ### Future Implementations
+- After the file has been imported the user could be show a detailed breakdown of the changes to the person and address data on the system.
+For each person imported it would say if they were inserting or updating.
+The user would then click "Accept changes" or "Discard".
+- Add GMC to Home/Index table view - this is the real Id for each person.
+- Validation messages returned back from the controller requests and displayed a meaningful message to the user about the problem with the input.
-- Adding a spinner animation after clicking a button that saves/edits/imports/deletes.
+- Adding spinner animations after clicking a button that saves/edits/imports/deletes.
+This tell the user the system is dealing with there request.
 - More unit tests to ensure robustness across the entire app.
 - Authentication to secure the admin functionality from the public
-- Validation messages returned back from the controller requests and displayed a meaningful message to the user about the problem with the input.